ajaysagarn/ajaysagarn/README.md

 ### Hi there 👋

-Am a Computer Science graduate student at the University of Illinois at chicago and a former full stack developer at Esko.
+Am a Computer Science graduate student at the University of Illinois at Chicago and a former full stack developer at Esko.
 My interests are in designing and developing cloud native applications that are scalable and robust.

 ### 🌱 I’m currently learning